ehrpg/qstar/docs/equipment/weapons.md

 ##### RNG

-indicates the weapons range increments.
-Each increment impose a cumulative `-20%` penalty to the attack.
-The last increment specified the maximum effective range of the weapon.
+indicates the weapons range increment.
+Each increment imposes a cumulative `-10%` penalty to the attack. **RNG** times 10 is the maximum effective range of the weapon.
+Any target within the weapons first range increment does not impose a penalty.

 ##### RoF